Rotation Symmetry-Protected Topological Phases of Fermions: Inversion FSPT phases in 1D

 Combining the above results, we conclude that the classification of 1D inversion FSPTs is $\mathbb{Z}_2$, the same as the class DIII superconductors, i.e., $T^2=P_f$ fermion systems.

 Next we consider $I^2=P_f$.
 We need to consider (i) possible 0D-block states and (ii) 1D invertible topological phases that are compatible with $I^2=P_f$.

 For the 0D block, the symmetry group is the unitary $\Z_4^f$, with $I$ being the generator.
 There are four 0D-block states, corresponding to the four irreducible representations of $\Z_4^f$, i.e., with inversion eigenvalue being $1, i, -1$, and $-i$, respectively.
-We believe that all the four 0D-block states represent different FSPT states.
+Similar trivialization procedures to those in the $I^2=\mathds{1}$ case are attempted, but all the four 0D-block states remain distinct.
+It suggests that they represent different FSPT states.
 Next, we consider if the 1D Majorana chain is compatible with $I^2=P_f$.
 We follow the same cutting and gluing setting in Sec.~\ref{sec:inversion1}.
 Now, the middle Majorana zero modes $\gamma_l$ and $\gamma_r$ satisfy the following inversion transformation

 to comply the requirement $I^2=P_f$.
 The coupling term $-i\gamma_l\gamma_r$ is symmetric under $I$, so we can successfully glue the two half Majorana chains in the middle.
 Hence, 1D Majorana chain is compatible with $I^2=P_f$.